catalyst/moodle-local_azureblobstorage/README.md

-> [!CAUTION]
-> This plugin is under development and is currently not ready for general use.

 # Azure Blob Storage SDK - Moodle Plugin

 A moodle plugin with functions to interact with the Microsoft Azure Blob Storage service.